verbling/kickq/test/README.md

 TODO: accept a function as value, which returns a number.

-#### Option `jobFlags`
+#### Option :: `jobFlags`

 **Type**: `Object` **Default**: None

 Allow options per job type.
-Each key representa a job type.
+Each key represents a job type.

-You can use any of the options marked with **✓ per job option** from the list above:
+You can use any of the options marked with **✓ per job option** from the list above, options are applied cascadingly with the more specific overiding.

 ```js
 KickQ.config({